Indiana Labor Laws Guide

 Exceptions to break laws in Indiana (Breaks for minors)

-These laws require that all employees under 18 years of age, working 6 or more consecutive hours, must have one or two breaks totalling at least 30 minutes.
+These laws require that all employees under 18 years of age, working 6 or more consecutive hours, must have one or two breaks totaling at least 30 minutes.

 Indiana breastfeeding laws

-Additionally, the employers should attempt to provide a cold storage where the employee can keep their expressed milk for the duration of the workday.
+Employers must also provide a private location for employees to express milk privately.
+This location cannot be a toilet stall.
+Moreover, employers should attempt to provide cold storage where the employee can keep their expressed milk throughout the workday.

 Indiana leave requirements

 Different US states have varying leave requirements.
-Let's see what types of leaves are mandatory, and which ones are optional in Indiana.
+Let us see what types of leaves are mandatory and which ones are optional in Indiana.

 Indiana required leave

-Employees can take unpaid time off to serve jury duty in Indiana, with no retribution allowed by the employer.
+Jury duty leave — employees can take unpaid time off to serve jury duty in Indiana, with no retribution from the employer.

 However, the employee must notify the employer about their jury duty leave in advance, and may be required to show their jury summons.